xyzyzl/notes/README.md

 # Personal Notes
-Personal notes for questions that I solved.
+Personal notes for math and CP questions that I solved.